Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

-Once you put the cheese on top, you can put it under the broiler for 1 or 2 minutes until the cheese is nice and golden for a different look and texture.
+Once you put the cheese on top, you can put it under the broiler for one or two minutes until the cheese is nice and golden for a different look and texture.

 shredded cheese sprinkled and mixed well